Universitat Internacional de Catalunya

 In person

-The final evaluation will entail a personal project by each student consisting of the adaptation of their own home and/or work centre, and the journey via a public thoroughfare to get there.
+The final evaluation will be conducted through a personal project by each student, which will consist of adapting their home and/or a workplace, including the public route to access it.

-This project will also serve to raise awareness of the need for accessible housing to anticipate the possibility of getting older and more infirm, entailing special mobility and/or communicational needs; thus appreciating the importance of good accessibility design throughout students’ professional careers and the impact this has on everyone’s life, especially people with significant disabilities.
+This project will also serve to raise awareness of the need for an accessible home or workplace, in case, as they grow older, both they and their clients may have mobility and/or communication needs.
+This will highlight the importance of good accessibility design in their professional careers and its impact on the lives of all people, especially those with significant disabilities.

 Bibliography and resources